benmvp/benmvp.com/content/posts/use-cases-typescript-const-assertions/index.md

 ---

 Usually the need for const assertions can be avoided by being very specific with the types of our objects, arrays or return values.
 But declaring specific types can sometimes be onerous or even infeasible.
 It's nice to be able to rely on TypeScript's type inference.
 Const assertions provide an additional "hint" to TypeScript so that it can infer correctly.

+I mentioned earlier that there are several ways to solve the original type error I showed.
+What approaches have you used to solve it?
+I'm very curious to find out. 😄 Feel free to reach out to me on Twitter at [@benmvp](https://twitter.com/benmvp).

 Keep learning my friends. 🤓